Shopify/toxiproxy/README.md

 ### Development

+* `make`.
+Build a toxiproxy development binary for the current platform.
 * `make all`.
 Build Toxiproxy binaries and packages for all platforms.
 Requires to have Go compiled with cross compilation enabled on Linux and Darwin (amd64) as well as [`fpm`](https://github.com/jordansissel/fpm) in your `$PATH` to